WELCOME TO WORDSERVICE.ORG

 The main Bible translation used in this website is a modified version of the King James Bible.
 The reason the King James is used is because it is no longer copyrighted.
 It can be used without violating copyright laws.
 Furthermore many Greek and Hebrew language helps are keyed to the King James.
 Where verses from copyrighted Bibles are used according to fair use laws, they are noted accordingly.

 The main way this bias is manifested is that the translators attempt to interpret the meaning of verses for the readers in their translation.
 This method of translation is a grave error on the part of Bible translators.
 All popular Bibles are translated this way to some extent or another.
-(The King James Bible does not escape this scrutiny.)
+(The King James Bible does not totally escape this scrutiny.)
 It confuses me to think that men cannot trust God to give his people the correct meaning of a verse without their "help."
 However this being the case, it behooves (archaic language) those who want to be careful with theirs and others salvation to avail themselves of easy to use language helps.
-None of this even addresses the issue of the use of erroneous ancient manuscripts that are being utilized in many modern translations of the Bible.

 Feel free to email if you find what you think is a translational error in something that is critical to the subject being written about.
 One can never be to careful about such things.
 That is the very reason for the examination of translational issues in the first place.
 When one believes they have an understanding about a subject in the Word of God.
 They should always check the original language to insure they are not being led astray by something that has been mistranslated.
 Anyone who is a long term student of the Word of God has been burned this way at some time or another.
 Conversely one must also be as careful to not "translate" something in a way that fits what they believe rather than what the text actually says.
 The use of "scholars" to do this is particularly troubling.
 One can find a "scholar" to prove practically any viewpoint they would like to bolster their argument.
 Sometime in the future Wordservice.org will have a series of articles on "Dangerous Translational Errors in the Bible."
 These articles will address some of the well known and some of the almost totally unknown translational errors that have contributed to the confusion that permeates the Christian world.